 “As Sweden’s leading supplier of hydrogen gas, we’re ready to support a fossil-free future,” says Ola Ritzén, Product Manager Metallurgy.

-“AGA is also the company in the Nordic region with the broadest experience of electrolysis, oxygen-enhanced combustion, as well as the capacity to supply the gases needed for these processes.”
+“Linde is also the company in the Nordic region with the broadest experience of electrolysis, oxygen-enhanced combustion, as well as the capacity to supply the gases needed for these processes.”

 Efficient, easy-to-use gas cylinders

 It is not only the use of gas that is becoming more efficient and sustainable, the same also goes for the ways in which it is handled and delivered.